AnthonyKLCheung/datasciencecoursera/DataPrep/README.md

 The file run_analysis.R contains the script doing the following (the script assume a data directory at the working directory containing the unzip contents from the original data zip file)
 *read the activity_labels.txt file
 *read the features.txt file
-*find the indexes for all measurements with either the "mean" or the "std()" keywords
+*find the indexes for all measurements with either the "mean", "Mean", or the "std()" substring in the name
 *loop for all the datasets
   + read the measurement file  (X_????.txt)
   + set the column names using data read from features.txt
-  + only select columns relating to mean or standard deviation
+  + only select columns using the index subset predetermined before the loop
   + read the activity file (y_????.txt)
   + join the activity file with the activity label such that the activity description is there for each observation
   + read in the subject (subject_????.txt)